BND Hamburger Icon

 As the title “volunteer” might indicate, you won’t exactly be making six figures working with the Peace Corps.
 But if you don’t mind living on a budget, you can become part of a worthwhile organization that lets you travel the world and make a difference in others’ lives at the same time.

 Assignments typically last two years and involve advancing education, healthcare, and economic and agricultural development in a community abroad.
-The Peace Corps also provides housing and health benefits, not to mention an excellent resume talking point.
+The Peace Corps also provides housing and health benefits, not to mention a great resume talking point.

 15. Photographer